FALL CAMP: Mckenzie bridge, OR

 SATURDAY

-Following breakfast and our pre-ride briefing, we'll head out for our longest ride of camp.
+Following breakfast and our pre-ride meeting, we'll head out for our longest ride of camp.
 We’ll dial in our skills on some tricky corners and fast descents.

 Example ride: 40 miles, 3,000 ft of elevation